CodingMuhammed/Workouter/README.md

+# Workouter

+Workouter is a simple and easy-to-use app made with flutter and firebase.

+The app still needs more features to add.

+Create workouts and keep track of your exercises, reps, sets, weights, and rest times.

-# workout_app
+# Authors

-This is an app that allows you to create a workout program and exercises with reps, sets, weight, and rest time (working on it).

-This app also has an authentication system(sign-in, sign-up, and signOut).
+@CodingMuhammed